Ankr-network/ankr-sdk-nodejs/README.md

 # ankr-sdk-nodejs

 ## Introduction
-This is a tool to help users use Ankr's API more conveniently.
+This is a sdk tool that helps users use Ankr's APIs more conveniently.

 ## Installation
 ### Install npm